AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

 * Convert an Adobe PDF to an eCatalog asset.
 * Convert an Adobe Photoshop Document (.PSD) to a banner template asset for personalization.
 * Rasterize an Adobe Illustrator file (.AI) or an Adobe Photoshop Encapsulated Postscript file (.EPS).

+>[NOTE]
+>
-* Note: Video Profiles and Imaging Profiles can be used to define processing of videos and images, respectively.
+>Video Profiles and Imaging Profiles can be used to define processing of videos and images, respectively.

 See [Uploading Assets](managing-assets-touch-ui.md#uploading-assets).

 **To configure asset processing**:

-1. In AEM, tap the AEM logo to access the global navigation console, then tap the Tools (hammer) icon and navigate to **General** &gt;  **CRXDE Lite**.
+1. In AEM, tap the AEM logo to access the global navigation console, then tap the Tools (hammer) icon and navigate to **[!UICONTROL General &gt; CRXDE Lite]**.
 1. In the left rail, navigate to the following:

    `/conf/global/settings/cloudconfigs/dmscene7/jcr:content/mimeTypes`